joeax/LearnAI-DesigningandArchitectingIntelligentAgents/05-cognitive_services/1_session.md

 #### Managing historical data

 For many reasons, you may choose to log or store different conversation aspects.
-One reason might be to determine what kinds of things users are actually using the bot, and another reason might be to collect data about users to generate machine learning models (e.g. a recommendatione engine based on what users typically search for in a retail bot).
+One reason might be to determine what kinds of things users are actually using the bot, and another reason might be to collect data about users to generate machine learning models (e.g. a recommendation engine based on what users typically search for in a retail bot).
 The V4 SDK makes it easier for you to do this, by building in sample code around `LoggerFactory` (which is an extension within the `Microsoft.Extensions.Logging` library) to most of the `Startup.cs` files in the samples.
 You can see logging being implemented in [this sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/22.conversation-history), and the storage being set up in [this sample](https://github.com/Microsoft/BotBuilder-Samples/blob/master/samples/csharp_dotnetcore/13.basic-bot/Startup.cs).

 **Want to dive deeper?**